Best Colleges for Music in the US

 Upon completion of the five-year program, students receive both a Bachelor of Arts from Oberlin College and a Bachelor of Music from Oberlin Conservatory.
 Oberlin is well known for its programs in contemporary and baroque music, as well as its unique TIMARA program

-Located in rural Ohio about an hour southwest of Cleveland, the Conservatory has fewer than 600 students and has an acceptance rate of about 34%.
+Located in rural Ohio, about an hour southwest of Cleveland, the Conservatory has fewer than 600 students.
 Oberlin has graduates in every major ensemble in the United States, and it maintains an excellent reputation in the world of music.

 12. University of Michigan School of Music, Theatre & Dance